Herseninstituut/FYD_Matlab/README.md

 Hundreds of json files may be saved for a single project.
 However, the name of a project and other identifiers should be consistent across a dataset to support searchability.
 To enforce consistency, users are required to create valid identifiers from a user interface (UI).
 When users create their json files thay should only select items from these previously generated options.
 When metadata is added to the database, the filewatcher script checks whether the input values have been registered in advance.
 If users do not use these UIs to create valid identifiers and json files, session.json files may generate errors after being placed on our storage server because the indexing script finds that some identifiers have not been registered in advance.
 As a user you can verify this by looking at the log for your lab on the FYD website.

 Each lab has it's own database.
-You can inspect the contnts of these databases here (Nederlands Hersen Instituut - Follow Your Data, __but only from within the intranet of our institute__):
+You can inspect the contents of these databases here (Nederlands Hersen Instituut - Follow Your Data, __but only from within the intranet of our institute__):
 [nhi-fyd/](https://nhi-fyd.nin.knaw.nl/)

 ***